infinityoneframework/infinity_one/CONTRIBUTING.md

 3. **Isolate and report the problem** &mdash; ideally create a reduced test case.

 Please try to be as detailed as possible in your report.
-Include information about your Operating System, as well as your Erlang, Elixir, Phoenix, and UcxUcc versions.
+Include information about your Operating System, as well as your Erlang, Elixir, Phoenix, and InifinityOne versions.
 Please provide steps to reproduce the issue as well as the outcome you were expecting!
 All these details will help developers to fix any potential bugs.

 Example: